 Well, not always.

-Say you decide to lease because you don't want to make a large down payment, and you want low monthly payments (this is one of the advantages of leasing over buying).
+Say you decide to lease because you don't want to make a large down payment, and you want low monthly payments.
+(This is one of the advantages of leasing over buying.)
 However, three years go by, and you have developed an attachment to the car.
-So much of an attachment, in fact, that you decide to buy the car.
-If the residual value has been artificially inflated to give you a low monthly payment (this is called a subvented lease and is done by manufacturers to move slow-selling cars off their lots), you will have to pay more for this car than for an identical used vehicle.
+So much of an attachment, in fact, that you decide to buy the car at the end of the lease.
+If the residual value has been artificially inflated to give you a low monthly payment (this is called a subvented lease and is done by manufacturers to move slow-selling cars off dealer lots), you will have to pay more for this car than for an identical used vehicle.

 The bottom line is you should keep your eye on residual values as you shop for a car and when you negotiate your leasing contract.